Magnetic Fe3O4 Powder

 As it was discussed earlier, octahedral sites in Fe3O4 contain both ferrous (Fe2+) and ferric (Fe3+) with electrons coordinated with these cations being thermally delocalized leading to the migration of electrons within the limits of Fe3O4 structure to finally result in high conductivity.
 With regard to this, the transitional temperature of Fe3O4 causes regular arrangement of ferrous and ferric iron cations in the fabric of octahedral sites.
 Such an arrangement inhibits electron delocalization when the temperature falls.
 Additionally, Fe3O4 could be a bit of metal deficient crystal on octahedral sites.
 This lack of metallic property leads to n-type p-type magnetite semiconductor.
 The magnetic properties are particularly dependent on the Fe3O4’s Curie temperature which was discussed already.
 At thermal conditions lower than the Curie temperature, the magnetic moments of tetrahedral sites, which are basically occupied by ferric irons get aligned ferromagnetically, whereas the magnetic moments on octahedral sites get occupied by both ferric and ferrous species which basically cancel each other leading to an antiferromagnetic nature.
 This means Fe3O4 is ferrimagnetic at room temperature.
 However, as the temperature rises to Curie temperature, the ferromagnetic alignment of magnetic moments are destroyed by thermal fluctuations on tetrahedral sites where ferrimagnetic strength is diminished.
 Therefore, when the Curie temperature is achieved, magnetization falls to zero leading to supermagnetic behavior rises 2.

-To get more information about iron oxide,
+To get more information about iron oxide, you can read our blog post here.

 Preparation and Synthesis of Fe3O4